top of page

 • Sterilized plastic bucket

-2. Gently mix the samples in the bucket.
-Since you will be taking a smaller amount out to place in a plastic bag to mail in, they need to be mixed enough to get a representative sample of the areas you collected soil cores from but not so mixed that the soil biology has been damaged.
+3. Gently mix the 15 cores in a bucket.
+Since you will be taking a smaller amount out to place in a plastic bag to mail in, they need to be mixed enough to get a representative sample but not so much that the soil biology has been damaged.

 permanent marker or an affixed label.
 Please do not put any identifying information about your